 By 1994, every American state except for Utah and Hawaii had allowed some form of legal commercial gambling.
 But where did gambling in the United States come from?
 The original thirteen colonies were established based on two opposing views.
 One, the English view, openly supported gambling in various forms.
 The second, the Puritan view, staunchly opposed gambling.

-In considering these two opposing views of gambling, we should consider as well the only view which truly matters.
-Let's examine a few biblical scriptures that shed light on whether this ancient activity is, indeed, a sin.
-Jesus Christ stated, "But seek first the kingdom of God and His righteousness, and all these things shall be added to you" (Matthew 6:33).
+In considering these two opposing views of gambling, we should consider as well the only view that truly matters.
+Let’s examine a few biblical scriptures that shed light on whether this ancient activity is, indeed, a sin.
+Jesus Christ stated, “But seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33).
 What is God's righteousness?
 How do we seek it?

-King David of Israel plainly stated, "My tongue shall speak of Your word, for all Your commandments are righteousness" (Psalm 119:172).
+King David of Israel plainly stated, “My tongue shall speak of Your word, for all Your commandments are righteousness” (Psalm 119:172).
 What commandment most aptly applies, then, to this subject of gambling?
-"You shall not covet…" (Exodus 20:17) comes readily to mind.
+“You shall not covet…” (Exodus 20:17) comes readily to mind.
 What does it mean to covet?
-Unger's Bible Dictionary defines covetousness as "…inordinate desire for what one has not, which has its basis in discontentment with what one has … eager[ness] to obtain money...."
+Unger’s Bible Dictionary defines covetousness as “… inordinate desire for what one has not, which has its basis in discontentment with what one has … eager[ness] to obtain money....”
 This attitude strikes at the root of gambling.
-For further information request our booklet, The Ten Commandments.
+For further information, request our booklet The Ten Commandments.

 Those who set back a certain amount of money to spend at the casino for occasional entertainment should consider whether this kind of activity demonstrates seeking the kingdom of God.
 Are the places that offer gambling really places Christians should be supporting with their inevitable financial losses?
 Is this what Christ showed as the example in His life?
 Is that how He spent His time?
 Or, rather, did He seek to serve others with His whole being?